Payday Loan Default: Consequences and Available Options

 Consider that you are still responsible for your debt.
 In fact, if your bank stops payment, either way, you will always have to pay back the money somehow.
 However, this could very well buy you a couple of days to begin the process of developing a repayment plan with the lender.

 2. Friends or family who might be able to help you out might be another option for you.
-If you are able to borrow a few hundred dollars to repay your payday loan, you might not have to pay your friend or family member back with interest.
+If you are able to borrow $100 dollars or more to repay your payday loan, you might not have to pay your friend or family member back with interest.
 Just be sure to work out a good repayment plan to keep your relationship positive.

 3. Do you have electronics, furniture, or other items that you have considered selling?
 Now might be the time to declutter and get some quick cash.
 There are many online marketplaces such as eBay, Facebook Market, or Craigslist that you can find a lot of potential buyers.